Quantum-private distributed sensing: Introduction

-Distributed quantum sensing typically involves spatially separated quantum sensors to monitor a global property, i.e., non-localised phenomena, such as magnetic fields, temperature sensing, or drifts between remote clocks~\cite{Komar2014clocks}.
-The goal is to estimate a global value $\phi$ which is a linear function of local sensor values $\theta_i$~\cite{rubio2020quantum}, such as the weighted sum---this differs from multi-parameter estimation where each $\theta_i$ is estimated, for which it is often optimal to use local strategies~\cite{knott2016multiparameter,proctor2018multiparameter}.
-In certain scenarios, distributed sensing can exploit entanglement generation in networks to estimate the global parameter directly with Heisenberg-limited precision scaling~\cite{eldredge2018optimal,qian2019heisenberg,Liu2021}.
-Additionally, entanglement can be used to guarantee security, ensuring only authorised users learn the estimated parameters, and privacy---delegating the sensing task to an untrusted node to perform measurements without learning the parameters~\cite{Huang2019,Shettell2022cryptographicMetrology}.
-Recently, a two-user scheme has been proposed~\cite{Takeuchi2019} and demonstrated~\cite{Yin2020} by sharing a Bell pair between two parties, one who performs the sensing task while only the other learns the estimated parameter.
+Within this broader context, distributed quantum sensing has emerged as a key application of quantum networks.
+Here, multiple quantum sensors collectively probe a global property of an interrogated sample to achieve higher precision than a single probe~\cite{zhang2021distributedRev}.
+This differs from multi-parameter estimation, where each sensor value is estimated and local strategies are optimal~\cite{knott2016multiparameter}.
+Distributed sensing is suited for non-localised phenomena, such as magnetic fields~\cite{mamin2013nanoscale}, radio-frequency sensing~\cite{xia2020demonstration}, and drifts between remote clocks~\cite{Komar2014clocks}.
+In these applications, the goal is to estimate a global value $\phi$ that is a linear function of local sensor values $\phi = \boldsymbol{w \cdot \varphi}$, where $\boldsymbol{w}$ are the weights and $\boldsymbol{\varphi}$ is an array of parameters~\cite{ge2018distributed,zhuang2018distributed,proctor2018multiparameter}.
+When estimating the weighted average, distributed sensing with entanglement can surpass the standard quantum limit and achieve Heisenberg-limited precision scaling~\cite{eldredge2018optimal,qian2019heisenberg,Liu2021}.
+Additionally, entanglement can be used to guarantee security, ensuring that only authorized users have access to the measured parameters, and privacy -- delegating the sensing task to an untrusted sensor to perform measurements without learning the parameters~\cite{Huang2019,Shettell2022cryptographicMetrology}.
+Recently, a two-user scheme has been proposed~\cite{Takeuchi2019} and demonstrated~\cite{Yin2020} by sharing a Bell pair between two parties, one user performs the sensing task while the other learns the estimated parameter.